 Rhode Island Veterans Administration, Veterans Home Additions and Renovations

-To make room for the new construction, the existing 60-foot tall 1890’s Water Tower needed to be relocated.
+To make room for the new construction, the existing 60-foot tall 1890’s Water Tower was relocated.
 The structure was moved at a speed of one mile per hour, taking nearly three hours via the use of “tire dollies.”
 Click here to watch the Tower Move, courtesy of RKNR Media.

 A video of a flyover the site in June 2016 is shown below (courtesy of JP Cloutier):

 Interdisciplinary Document Coordination (IDC) is a preconstruction service designed to identify, track and communicate construction document coordination issues to the design and project teams prior to procurement and before construction.
 By taking a project’s nearly complete construction documents (plans, specifications, and bulletins) and comparing/contrasting them to one another, we can easily identify coordination issues between construction disciplines.